patching...

 Marblehead Honors Local Olympians

-Local residents swarmed Abbot Hall Sunday afternoon to get up close and personal with two athletes with ties to Marblehead who competed at the 2012 London Olympics.
+Local residents swarmed Abbot Hall this afternoon to get up close and personal with two athletes with Marblehead ties who competed at the 2012 London Olympics.

 Hundreds of town residents crowded into Abbot Hall Sunday afternoon to meet and honor the local Olympians who put Marblehead on the map with their performances at the summer games in London.